Warrior's Country: A Call to Action for Bible Believers.

 You will find The Age of Reason to be well written, well organized, chronological, and very readable…with two caveats.

 First, I am told by all hands that it is pithy.
 That is, it is packed with relevant information that will help you grasp the big picture.
 Students often have to go back and read sentences and paragraphs again in order to digest them.
 That takes some discipline for Christians who have grown accustomed to quickly skimming the lightweight publications (that are 90% filler) put out by our modern churches; they will find their brains need to start paying attention: The Age of Reason is neither light nor fast reading, but neither does it waste time beating around the bush.
 I usually tell you right up front where I’m going with a subject.
-The risk of that directness is you might be so offended by my position or so sure the Scriptures will prove me wrong that you’ll stop there and trash the book without bothering to read my explanations and look up the referenced Scriptures (which is why this Bible study has QuikLinks) in order to learn the Bible doesn’t teach what tradition told you it does.
+The risk of that directness is you might be so offended by my position or so sure the Scriptures will prove me wrong that you’ll stop there and trash the book without bothering to read my explanations and look up the referenced Scriptures (which is why this Bible study includes the convenience of QuikLinks) in order to learn the Bible doesn’t teach what tradition told you it does.
 But the payoff of my directness is you’ll know exactly what I’m doing.
 You may think I’m wrong at first, but at least you’ll know I’m not trying to hide anything from you or to manipulate you.
 How you ultimately react to my book and to the Bible isn’t my business; that is between you and the Lord.

 Second, there will be things in my book that offend you, that scare you, and that you think (at first) are Scripturally incorrect.
 In other words, you are going to come face-to-face with real apostasy.
 That means my book is going to affect you deep inside where you live.
 You are going to experience what it feels like to find out that traditions accumulated over centuries really have made the word of God of none effect in your life.
 That means you are going to have to stay very close to the Lord via His Scriptures as you study your way through The Age of Reason.
 As you study keep in mind that any and all doctrines that have ever been taught in churches and Bible schools were supposed to have come solely and exclusively from the Bible.
 I’ll say that again: Any doctrine – no matter how popular and widespread – that is not supported by the written word of God is unscriptural.